Deseteral/lebkuchen-fm/README.md

 npm test
 ```

-To build application run
+To build application run:
 ```sh
 npm run build
 ```

-To run the application you have to have MongoDB running on localhost.
-If you have docker installed you can use `./scripts/docker_db_local.sh` script to run MongoDB in docker.
+To run the application you have to connect to MongoDB database.

-For more info you can refer to [Local MongoDB in Docker](#Local-MongoDB-in-Docker) documentation section.
+If you have Docker installed you can use `./scripts/docker_db_local.sh` script to run MongoDB in Docker locally.
+For

-If you don't want to use Docker you can run MongoDB locally.
-For information on how to do that head over to [MongoDB documentation](https://docs.mongodb.com/manual/administration/install-community).
+more information you can refer to [Local MongoDB in Docker](#Local-MongoDB-in-Docker) documentation section.

 Then create `.env` file in the root of this project and put desired configuration variables in it (refer to [Service > Configuration](#Configuration) section of this document for available options).